History of the English monarchy

 The history of the English monarchy covers the reigns of English kings and queens from the 9th century to 1707.
 The English monarchy traces its origins to the petty kingdoms of Anglo-Saxon England, which consolidated into the Kingdom of England by the 10th century.
 Anglo-Saxon England had an elective monarchy, but this was replaced by primogeniture after the Norman Conquest in 1066.
 The Norman and Plantagenet dynasties expanded their authority throughout the British Isles, creating the Lordship of Ireland in 1177 and conquering Wales in 1283.

 The monarchy's gradual evolution into a constitutional and ceremonial monarchy is a major theme in the historical development of the British constitution.
 In 1215, King John agreed to limit his own powers over his subjects according to the terms of Magna Carta.
 To gain the consent of the political community, English kings began summoning Parliaments to approve taxation and to enact statutes.
 Gradually, Parliament's authority expanded at the expense of royal power.

 The Crown of Ireland Act 1542 granted English monarchs the title King of Ireland.
 In 1603, the childless Elizabeth I was succeeded by James VI of Scotland, known as James I in England.
 Under the Union of the Crowns, England and the Kingdom of Scotland were ruled by a single sovereign while remaining separate nations.
-For the history of the British monarchy after 1603, see History of the monarchy of the United Kingdom.